Cross country road trip day 2: Deming, NM to Amarillo, TX

 “Please don’t break down.
 Please don’t break down.
 Please don’t break down.”

-I made a pit stop in Alamogordo for a bathroom break and to top off the car with gas, and I was getting pretty excited looking at the mountains off in the distance that I was about to drive through.
+I made a pit stop in Alamogordo for a bathroom break and to top off the car with gas, and I was getting excited looking at the mountains off in the distance.
 Unfortunately, the rain started coming down pretty good just as I was pulling away from the gas station, and it lasted until I came down the eastern range of those mountains on the other side.

 But what a drive!
 I had no idea that the mountains of New Mexico were so beautiful, and I made a mental note to myself to come back and explore this state in more detail some time in the future.
 I really wasn’t expecting everything to be so pretty.